 What is root rot?

 Root rot is commonly caused by a fungus-like organism called Pythium.
 Although it is most often found in hydroponic systems, it can also affect plants in soil or other planting mediums.

-The same symptoms of root rot caused by over watering your cannabis plant can be found in root rot caused by Pythium.
-It will look like your plant has various kinds of nutrient deficiencies on its leaves.
-In a sense it does because the roots cannot properly absorb the nutrients it needs, even though those nutrients are abundant.
+The same symptoms of root rot caused by over-watering your cannabis plant can be found in root rot caused by Pythium.
+It will look like your plant has various nutrient deficiencies on its leaves.
+It does because the roots cannot properly absorb the nutrients it needs, even though those nutrients are abundant.

 Cleanliness is key!

-Your pots, hoses, reservoir, everything needs to be sterilized with bleach or a strong peroxide solution and rinse really well.
-When you are ready to put the plants back add an anti Pythium and fresh nutrients to your reservoir.
-Keep your temperature on the low side and keep an eye on the plant in the next week to see if it’s growing new beautiful white and firm roots.
+Your pots, hoses, reservoir, and everything needs to be sterilized with bleach or a robust peroxide solution and rinsed very well.
+When ready to put the plants back, add an anti-Pythium additive and fresh nutrients to your reservoir.
+Keep your temperature on the low side and keep an eye on the plant in the next week to see if it’s growing new, beautiful, and firm white roots.

 What if you cannot fight the root rot?